uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Funding for residential schools was always lower than funding for comparable institutions in Canada and the United States that served the general population.
 In 1937, Indian Affairs was paying, on average, $180 a year per student.
-This was less than a third of the per<!--x-->
-capita costs at that time for the Manitoba School for the Deaf ($642.40) and the Manitoba School for Boys ($550).
+This was less than a third of the per <!-- page 069 -->capita costs at that time for the Manitoba School for the Deaf ($642.40) and the Manitoba School for Boys ($550).
 In the United States, the annual per capita cost at the Chilocco Indian Residential School in Oklahoma in 1937 was $350.
 According to the American Child Welfare League, the per capita costs for well-run institutions in that country ranged between $313 and $541.[^126]
 It would not be until the 1950s that changes were made in the funding system in Canada that were intended to ensure that the schools could recruit qualified teachers and improve the student diets.[^127]